ccolorado/scrumptious/README.md

 Dashboard view for scrum note taking.
 Scrumptious will open a vim instance with 4 splits in two rows

+## Features

+* Facilitates preparation for your scrum meeting.
+* Allows you to take notes during your scrum meeting
+* Lists active jira issues for the current user.
+* Pulls recent issues from jira

 # Dependencies

 * python2